The Phantom Edit

 Star Wars Episode I.I: The Phantom Edit is a fan edit of the film Star Wars: Episode I – The Phantom Menace, removing many elements of the original film.
 The purpose of the edit, according to creator Mike J. Nichols, was to make a much stronger version of The Phantom Menace based on the previous execution and philosophies of film storytelling and editing of George Lucas.
 The Phantom Edit was the first unauthorized re-edit of The Phantom Menace to receive major publicity and acclaim and is also considered the first fan-edit of a feature film ever to be shared by an online audience.

 History

 The Phantom Edit was originally circulated in Hollywood studios in 2000 and 2001, and was followed by media attention.
 Salon.com, NPR, PBS, and the BBC all covered the edit to various degrees.

 Rumor initially attributed The Phantom Edit to Kevin Smith, who admitted to having seen the re-edit but denied that he was the editor.
-The editor was revealed to be Mike J. Nichols of Santa Clarita, California in the September 7, 2001, edition of The Washington Post.
+The editor was revealed to be Mike J. Nichols of Santa Clarita, California, in the September 7, 2001, edition of The Washington Post.

-Available on VHS, DVD and later via BitTorrent, the DVD contains two deleted scenes and a commentary track by the editor as well as a few Easter eggs.
-The DVD version has also been relabeled as Episode I.II, has a slightly different podrace from the VHS version, and contains more extensive editing to individual images and sounds that have not been entirely cut.

 Lucasfilm, the production company of series creator George Lucas, condoned the edit and did not pursue legal action against its distributors.